 - Prescription Medication Dosages and Errors: Many birth injuries are the result of the improper drug being administered, or the incorrect dose.

-If you or your baby has experienced a birth injury, contact the experienced Philadelphia birth injury lawyers at the Law Office of Jared S. Zafran to discuss your case.
+If you or your baby has experienced a birth injury, contact the experienced Philadelphia birth injury lawyers at The Law Office of Jared S. Zafran, LLC to discuss your case.

 Can a Mother Suffer from a Birth Injury?